tarwn/lessthandot-hugo/blogs/content/posts/2017-07-26-creating-a-local-service-fabric-cluster.md

   </p>
 </div>

-Finally, I return to SFNode0 and enter the thumbprints in the &#8220;Security&#8221; section of my cluster configuration, removing the ThumbprintSecondary properties, the ClientCertificateCommonNames property, and the ReverseProxyCertificate property that I don&#8217;t intend to use.
+Finally, I return to SFNode0 and enter the thumbprints in the “Security” section of my cluster configuration, removing the ThumbprintSecondary properties, the ClientCertificateCommonNames property, and the ReverseProxyCertificate property that I don't intend to use.

 ## Step 3: Test the Configuration</h3>